Chamber hosts Rush Hour event at Miracle League Field

-Next month more than 100 kids and adults with disabilities will head to Sioux City for the 2019 Miracle League All-Star Celebration.
+SIOUX CITY, Iowa (KCAU) – Next month, more than 100 kids and adults with disabilities will head to Sioux City for the 2019 Miracle League All-Star Celebration.

 Players from 23 states and Mexico will all gather for three days at the nation’s largest Miracle League complex right here in Sioux City.

-Siouxland Chamber members hearing about the big event at Thursday’s Rush Hour event at the complex.
+Siouxland Chamber members heard about the big event at Thursday’s Rush Hour event at the complex.

 Miracle League is wrapping up a $300,000 campaign to host the 2nd ever all-star weekend.